 With support from CETAF, Sr Oscar Paulino Mali from the Aileu Department of Agriculture spent several months on a study tour in the Campaspe area and at GOTAFE Shepparton on an Abbey Foundation scholarship.

-With support from Friends of Aileu, three young people from Aileu (Abilio d’Araujo, Thomas Borges and Cideliza dos Santos, all former recipients of Friends of Aileu scholarships) have studied English in Melbourne on Walter Mangold Foundation Scholarships.
+With support from Friends of Aileu, three young people from Aileu (Abilio d’Araujo, Thomas Borges and Cedaliza dos Santos, all former recipients of Friends of Aileu scholarships) and Jose Maria Tilman, have studied English in Melbourne on Walter Mangold Foundation English in Australia Scholarships.

 Friends of Aileu visits to Timor-Leste

-There have been a number of working visits to Aileu by Hume and Moreland representatives including: Hume’s Cr Helen Patsikatheodorou (as Chair of FACC) and Cr Gary Jungwirth (as Chair of the FACC and later as a FOA member), Moreland’s Cr Lambros Tapinos (as Mayor) and Moreland Councillors Alice Pryor (as Chair of the FACC), Joe Caputo and Mark Higginbotham, former Brunswick and Moreland Councillor the late Andy Ingham, and the Friends of Aileu Project Coordinator.
+There have been a number of working visits to Aileu by Hume and Moreland representatives including: Hume Councillors Karen Sherry, Joseph Haweil and and Helen Patsikatheodorou, the late Gary Jungwirth (as Councillor and later several times as a FOA community member), Moreland Councillors Mark Riley, Lambros Tapinos, Alice Pryor, Joe Caputo and Mark Higginbotham, former Brunswick and Moreland Councillor the late Andy Ingham, and the Friends of Aileu Project Coordinator.

 Representatives of partner organisations have also made a number of working visits to Aileu.
 These include Moora Moora Co-operative Community, Alternative Technology Association, Merri Health, North Richmond Community Health and CERES, as well as Campaspe East Timor Association in Friendship (CETAF) and Kangaroo Valley Remexio Partnership.

-Friends of Aileu has also assisted visits to Aileu by the Monash Science Centre who set up a pre-history exhibition of information on geology and fossil plants and animals, and by the Thursdays’ Voices community choir who performed in Aileu with the Aileu teachers’ choir and other local music and singing groups.
+Friends of Aileu has also assisted visits to Aileu by the Professor Patricia Vickers-Rich and members of the PrimeSci! team (Swinburne and Monash Universities) who set up a pre-history exhibition of information on geology and fossil plants and animals, and by the Thursday’s Voices community choir who performed in Aileu with the Aileu teachers’ choir and other local music and singing groups.